AdobeDocs/experience-manager-64.fr-FR/help/forms/using/finance-reference-site-walkthrough.md

 #### Fonctionnement  {#how-it-works-21}

-Les sorties Web et imprimées de votre lettre d&#39;assurance automobile sont créées à l&#39;aide des fonctionnalités multi-canaux d&#39;Interactive Communications.
+Les sorties Web et imprimées de votre lettre d&#39;assurance automobile sont créées à l&#39;aide des fonctionnalités multicanaux d&#39;Interactive Communications.
 The **Renew Now** button in the email is linked to the auto insurance renew application, which is an interactive communication on a publish instance.

 ![ic-web-version](assets/ic-web-version.png)